coreyhynes/ISC-Kali-Overview/content.md

 ### Examine recording settings
-To left of the drop-down group, click the camera icon.
+To the left of the drop-down group, click the camera icon.
 Here you can configure and start recordings of activities you perform on the desktop.

 #### :camera: SCREENSHOT
 >LODSProperties